Traditional Cherokee dance. Moving to the beat of an ancient drum.

 These spirited Cherokee dancers perform pieces traditionally meant to celebrate men going off to war, and which also were performed as statements endorsing the meetings with other nations in the interest of diplomacy and peace.
 The Warriors perform other traditional dances such as the Bear Dance, the Beaver Hunting Dance, and the Friendship Dance.

-For more information about the Warriors of the AniKituhwa, contact firstname.lastname@example.org.
+For more information about the Warriors of the AniKituhwa, contact Dawn at firstname.lastname@example.org.